Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 This Nordic capital is especially charming in the winter, even though the daylight hours are limited – think sunsets around 3 PM.
 However, the lack of sunlight won’t get you down as the whole city is lit up with beautiful lights during the holiday season, and then also again during the Helsinki Lux festival which occurs in January.

 You can grab delicious food and drinks in Senate Square, which is especially festive around Christmas when booths open up to sell ornaments, traditional Finnish products, and tasty warm drinks like mulled wine (called glögi in Finland) and hot coffee.
-In fact, a great cup of coffee is never far anywhere in Finland, as Finns are the #1 drinkers of coffee in the world – it helps them cope with the cold winters and short days!
+In fact, a great cup of coffee is never far anywhere in Finland, as Finns are the #1 drinkers of coffee in the world.
+It helps them cope with the cold winters and short days!

-One other traditionally Finnish way to enjoy the winter is to take a traditional sauna.
+One other traditionally Finnish way to enjoy the winter in Helsinki is to take a traditional sauna.
 Many luxury hotels in Helsinki have saunas, but you also can visit a modern public sauna like Löyly, which overlooks the beautifully frozen Baltic Sea.

 For more information check out Eternal Arrivals’s post on visiting ‘Helsinki in winter‘.

-Vienna is an all-year destination but it gets particularly attractive in early winter when the city transforms into a Christmassy sea of light.
+Vienna is an all-year destination, but it gets particularly attractive in early winter when the city transforms into a Christmassy sea of light.

 Everyone is out at one of the numerous charming Christmas markets to mingle and feel the pre-holiday spirit.
 Each market has its own flair and you should definitely visit more than just one.
 Every street sparkles in different lights and it really puts you in the Christmas mood.